 Alpha of a Mutual Fund – Tell you how much extra return the fund has generated over the prediction made by the Beta value of the Mutual Fund.

 6. Sharpe Ratio of a Mutual Fund

 Sharpe Ratio is used to evaluate the return of a fund compared to the risk taken by the Mutual Fund.
 A good fund should be able to generate quality returns at the cost of minimal risk.

 So Sharpe Ratio tells you whether the fund is taking extra risks to generate the extra returns.
-Sharpe Ratio helps you choose a fund which is generating higher returns but by taking only the necessary risk.
+Sharpe Ratio helps you choose a fund that is generating higher returns by taking only the necessary risk.